Lisp-Stat/documentation/content/en/docs/Tasks/subset/sql.md

 This example shows how to limit the number of rows output by the query.
 It also illustrates changing the column name to meet SQL identifier requirements.
-In particular the data frame data set has `sepal.length` for a column name, which is converted to `sepal-length` for the data frame, and we query it with `sepal_length`.
+In particular, the R CSV file has `sepal.length` for a column name, which is converted to `sepal-length` for the data frame, and we query it with `sepal_length` for SQL because '-' is not a valid character in SQL identifers.

 First, let's see how big the `iris` data set is: